Netflix Will Retell Selena Quintanilla's Life Story in a Scripted TV Series

 Netflix is tackling one of the biggest pop stars ever: Selena Quintanilla.
 The streaming platform announced Selena: The Series, which will be a scripted TV show, developed alongside and executive produced by the Quintanilla family.

+"Selena will always have a lasting place in music history and we feel great responsibility to do justice to her memory.
+With this series, viewers will finally get the full history of Selena, our family, and the impact she has had on all of our lives.
+We are excited to partner with Campanario and Netflix to give fans a never-before-seen glimpse at our story and highlight why Selena will remain a legend for generations to come."
+Suzette Quintanilla, sister of Selena Quintanilla, said in a statement.

 The teaser trailer below is simple and calls out one of Selena's biggest singles "Bidi Bidi Bom Bom."
 No casting or premiere date was announced by the streaming platform.
+Jaime Dávila, Rico Martinez, Suzette Quintanilla, Abraham Quintanilla Jr., and Simran A. Singh serve as executive producers.
+Moisés Zamora of Star and American Crime is writer and executive producer.

 The story of Selena's life and death at the hands of her manager Yolanda Saldívar has been told before.
 Jennifer Lopez starred in the film, Selena, released in 1997, two years after the singer's death.
 Selena Forever, a stage musical based on the movie was mounted, but failed to complete the multi-city tour.